higorfct/Recommender-System/README.md

 ## 📊 Data

-The data is contained in the `transacoes.csv` file, which consists of **lists of products purchased by customers in a single transaction**.
+The data is contained in the `transactions.csv` file, which consists of **lists of products purchased by customers in a single transaction**.
 Each line represents an individual transaction.

 ### Steps performed:
 - Reading and cleaning transactions (removal of spaces and quotes)